-13. SFFAS 6 Paragraph 26 states:
+14. SFFAS 6 Paragraph 26 states:

 All general PP&E shall be recorded at cost.
+Although the measurement basis for valuing general PP&E remains historical cost, reasonable estimates may be used to establish the historical cost of general PP&E, in accordance with the asset recognition and measurement provisions herein.
 Cost shall include all costs incurred to bring the PP&E to a form and location suitable for its intended use.
 For example, the cost of acquiring property, plant, and equipment may include: